Tuaca liqueur

 Licor 43 bottle

-The most significant difference is that Tuaca is slightly sweeter with notes of caramel and toffee, whereas Licor 43 has a more pronounced herbal note.
+The most significant difference is that Tuaca is slightly sweeter with notes of caramel and toffee, whereas Licor 43 has a more pronounced spicy and citric note.
+Yet still, Licor 43 is my favored replacement for Tuaca.

 Tuaca vs. Galliano

+Both, Tuaca and Galliano L'Autentico are popular vanilla-flavored liqueurs from Italy.
 Further, both liqueurs have a dominant vanilla flavor and are flavored with a secret set of spices.
-The main difference is the secondary flavor.

 The recipe of Tuaca is a secret.
 However, we do know that the liqueur is based on Brandy and flavored with vanilla, Mediterranean citrus, caramel, and orange essence.

 The Brandy base comes from a small Italian town called Anagni.
 It is actually a blend of Italian Brandies aging for three to ten years.
+This blended Brandy is then flavored with a secret mix of ingredients to obtain the characteristic taste of Tuaca.

 The roots of Tuaca go way back.
 As the legend goes, the original recipe of the liqueur dates back to the 1400s.
 It says that the liqueur once was created in memory of Lorenzo di Medici.